 Alternative or complementary treatments for endometriosis are limited.
 Acupuncture has shown some results at reducing dysmenorrhea associated with endometriosis, but there is not enough research yet to draw firm conclusions (18,19).

-While diet and food choices seem to impact many disease, so far there is very little evidence focused on endometriosis and diet.
+While diet and food choices seem to impact many diseases, so far there is very little evidence focused on endometriosis and diet.
 One study has noted that people who eat more fresh green vegetables and fruit had a reduced risk of having endometriosis, in comparison to people who consumed larger amounts of meat products (20).
 No differences in endometriosis rates were observed when comparing consumption of coffee, alcohol, milk, or other food products (20).
 More research is needed.

 These treatments and therapies are very complex and not something that you need to navigate alone.
 Be vocal and clear with your healthcare provider to let them know how your symptoms are improving, and if you are experiencing any side effects.
 It may take a few attempts to find the right management plan for you.